dustintdn/leukemia/README.md

 5. EfficientNetB3

 In this transfer learning model utilizing EfficientNetB3, the accuracy was 0.9804.
-This model had extremely high loss and is prone to overfitting.
+The EfficientNet architecture scales the model in a few ways to find the most optimal model to process the inputs: width scaling, depth scaling, and resolution scaling.
+This is how it remains lightweight; by reducing parameters depending on the input images.
+However, this model had extremely high loss and is prone to overfitting.

 # More Information